datadryad/dryad-app/app/views/layouts/_requirements.html.md

 The base DPC per data submission is $<%=  Stash::Payments::Invoicer.data_processing_charge(identifier: StashEngine::Identifier.last) / 100 %> USD.
 DPCs are invoiced upon curator approval for publication, unless the submitter is based at a [member institution](/stash/join_us#members) (determined by login credentials) or an [associated journal or publisher](/stash/journals) has an agreement with Dryad to sponsor the DPC.

 We are sensitive to the fact that fees for individual researchers are a burden and create inequities.
-To better accommodate researchers who lack funds to pay the fee, for any reason, we’ve expanded our waiver policy so that any author may request one by contacting us at <a class="emailr" href="mailto:dev@null?subject=Fee waiver request&body=DOI: (Please insert the DOI of your submission)">gro.dayrdatad@pleh</a>.
+To better accommodate researchers who lack funds to pay the data publication charge, for any reason, we’ve expanded our waiver policy so that any author may request one.
+To submit your request for consideration, complete the [Fee Waiver Application form](https://docs.google.com/forms/d/e/1FAIpQLSekWZ4Dap7TYh0nap8JmPJ1dBTGeoBl1xnLS4xGH-REfrYCTQ/viewform).

 Effective June 2024, Dryad's data publication charge cannot be paid using vouchers.